davharris/dissertation/dissertation.md

 I then simulated a large landscape with 250 species and 2500 sites, representing a large data set roughly the size of the North American Breeding Bird Survey.
 Each site on the landscape was represented by 5 environmental variables, which were drawn independently from Gaussian distributions with mean 0 and standard deviation 2.5.

 Each species was assigned two sets of coefficients.
 The coefficients determining species’ responses to the environment were each drawn from standard normal distributions.
-The coefficients describing species’ pairwise interactions were drawn from a mixture of normals (see Appendix) so that most interactions were weak and negative, but a few strong positive and interactions also occurred.
+The coefficients describing species’ pairwise interactions were drawn from a mixture of normals (see Appendix C.1) so that most interactions were weak and negative, but a few strong positive and interactions also occurred.

 The coefficients described above are sufficient to define each species' conditional occurrence probability (i.e. its probability of occurrence against any given backdrop of biotic and abiotic features).
-I used these conditional probabilities to produce examples of communities that were consistent with the competition parameters and with the local environmental variables via Markov chain Monte Carlo (specifically, 1000 rounds of Gibbs sampling; see code in the Appendix).
+I used these conditional probabilities to produce examples of communities that were consistent with the competition parameters and with the local environmental variables via Markov chain Monte Carlo (specifically, 1000 rounds of Gibbs sampling; see code in the Appendix C.1).
 I then used the methods from the next section to attempt to infer the underlying parameters from the simulated data.

 ## Results

 ![Stochastic approximation improves the model over time. **A.** With small networks where the exact maximum likelihood estimates are known, stochastic approximation approaches the global optimum very quickly (note the log scale of the y axis).
 Within a few seconds, the mean squared deviation between the approximate and exact estimates drops to less than 0.01; in less than a minute, it drops below 0.0001.
 For comparison, the `rosalia` package took about six minutes to find the maximum likelihood estimate. **B.** With larger networks, where the maximum likelihood estimate cannot be calculated exactly, stochastic approximation converges to an apparent optimum that explains most (but not all) of the variation in the "true" parameter values.](figures/3/convergence.pdf)

-For the smaller communities, the squared deviations between the exact estimates produced by the `rosalia` package and the ones produced by stochastic approximation quickly decayed to negligible levels (Figure 2A), indicating that the stochastic approximation procedure was implemented correctly and worked as the mathematical theory predicts.
+For the smaller communities, the squared deviations between the exact estimates produced by the `rosalia` package and the ones produced by stochastic approximation quickly decayed to negligible levels (Figure 3.2.A), indicating that the stochastic approximation procedure was implemented correctly and worked as the mathematical theory predicts.

 !["True" versus estimated network parameters for all 250 species' responses to the other 249 species in the data set (**A.** $R^2 = .71$) and to the 5 abiotic variables (**B.** $R^2 = .95$). ](figures/3/estimates.pdf)

-For the larger landscape, I found that the stochastic approximation approach achieved reasonably good performance after ten minutes of optimization (Figure 2B).
-After 50,000 iterations (about 5.4 hours on my laptop), the model was able to recover more than two thirds of the variance in species’ pairwise interactions($R^2 = 0.71$; Figure 3A), and nearly all of the variance in their responses to environmental variables ($R^2 = 0.95$; Figure 3B).
+For the larger landscape, I found that the stochastic approximation approach achieved reasonably good performance after ten minutes of optimization (Figure 3.2.B).
+After 50,000 iterations (about 5.4 hours on my laptop), the model was able to recover more than two thirds of the variance in species’ pairwise interactions($R^2 = 0.71$; Figure 3.3.A), and nearly all of the variance in their responses to environmental variables ($R^2 = 0.95$; Figure 3.3.B).

 ## Discussion